fgrosse/go-home/README.md

 ---

-Go Home is a small OpenGL based progress bar widget for your Desktop that tracks how long you are working.
-This is helpful for people that tend to loose track of time and thus do overhours when they actually wanted to leave home.
+Go Home is a small OpenGL based progress bar widget for your Desktop that displays for how long you have been working each day.
+This is helpful for people who tend to loose track of time and thus do overhours when they actually wanted to leave home.
 I made this to learn a bit about simple OpenGL programming using [the Go programming language][go].

 <p align="center">
 <img src="assets/screenshot_01.png">